IAP Sandbox Purchase Fails: The 7-Point Diagnostic Order

-Sandbox IAP has five moving parts that must line up — device Apple ID, sandbox tester region, agreements, product status, StoreKit config.
-The diagnostic order.
+Sandbox IAP has seven moving parts that must line up: the device Sandbox Apple Account, region, App Store Connect agreements, product status, bundle ID, capability, and StoreKit config file.
+The diagnostic order, current for iOS 18+ and Xcode 16 as of June 2026.

-You wire up your first in-app purchase, run the app on a real device (sandbox can’t be exercised in the simulator for real purchases), tap Buy, and either the purchase sheet appears then immediately errors out with “Your purchase could not be completed”, or the sheet doesn’t appear at all and you get “Cannot connect to iTunes Store,” or the prompt asks for an Apple ID password and rejects your sandbox tester’s credentials.
+You wire up your first in-app purchase, run the app on a real device (the simulator can’t exercise a real sandbox purchase, only a local StoreKit config file), tap Buy, and one of three things happens: the purchase sheet appears then immediately errors with “Your purchase could not be completed”; the sheet never appears and you get “Cannot connect to iTunes Store”; or Product.products(for:) returns an empty array so the paywall has nothing to show.
 Nothing changed in your code; the integration that worked yesterday is broken today.

-Sandbox IAP has more wiring than the API surface suggests: the device’s signed-in Apple ID, the sandbox tester’s region and password state, the App Store Connect agreements, the IAP product status, and the StoreKit configuration file all need to line up.
-When any one of them drifts, the error message is usually too vague to point to the cause.
+Sandbox IAP has more wiring than the API surface suggests: the device’s signed-in Sandbox Apple Account, its region and password state, the App Store Connect agreements, the IAP product status, the bundle ID, the App ID capability, and any StoreKit configuration file all need to line up.
+When one drifts, the error message is too vague to point at the cause.

 Common causes